kijungs/thinkd/README.md

 ========================

 **ThinkD (Think before you Discard)** is a streaming algorithm for triangle counting in a fully dynamic graph stream with edge additions and deletions.
-**ThinkD** estimates the counts of global triangles and local triangles incident to each node by making a single pass over the stream.
+**ThinkD** estimates the counts of global triangles and local triangles by making a single pass over the stream.
 **ThinkD** has the following advantages:
  - *Accurate*: **ThinkD** is up to 4.3X more accurate than its best competitors within the same memory budget
  - *Fast*: **ThinkD** is up to 2.2X faster than its best competitors for the same accuracy requirements